Flea Market Dilemma: Did I Cross the Line by Buying an Abandoned Vintage Lamp?

-"AITA for buying a vintage lamp a guy left at a flea market, only to be accused of stealing his profit?
+"AITA for buying a vintage lamp that a guy left at a flea market, only to be accused of stealing his profit?
 Reddit is divided on who's at fault!"

 Original Post

-I (28F) love hunting for unique items at flea markets.
-Last weekend, I spotted this gorgeous vintage lamp I absolutely needed.
+"I (28F) love hunting for unique items at flea markets.
+Last weekend, I spotted this gorgeous vintage lamp that I absolutely needed.

 As I was contemplating buying it, the guy suddenly walked off, leaving the lamp behind.
 I took it as a sign and purchased it.

 However, moments later, he came back furious, accusing me of stealing his profit.
-He claimed he stepped away to get cash and expected to buy it.
+He claimed he had stepped away to get cash and expected to buy it.

-He demanded I give it to him or compensate him for what he would have made from it.
+He demanded that I give it to him or compensate him for what he would have made from it.
 I was caught off guard by his anger and didn't know how to respond.

 I felt conflicted.
-On one hand, I found the lamp first and he abandoned it.
+On one hand, I found the lamp first, and he abandoned it.

-But on the other hand, I could see how he might feel like I swooped in and took advantage of the situation for my benefit.
+But on the other hand, I could see how he might feel that I swooped in and took advantage of the situation for my benefit.
 I tried to explain my perspective, but he wouldn't listen and kept insisting I was in the wrong.

-So, AITA for purchasing the lamp after he left it behind at the flea market?
+So, AITA for purchasing the lamp after he left it behind at the flea market?"

 Social Perception and Ownership